The Problems of Working Out

 The first benefit is that it makes eating less easier.
 When you workout, your appetite increases because of the extra energy that you’re expending.
-This basically cancels out any weight loss benefits because most likely those calories will be consumed later in the day.
+This basically cancels out any weight loss benefits because, most likely, those excess "lost" calories will be re-consumed later in the day.
 Unless you intend to fight off hunger, this is not easy to overcome long-term.

-It’s better to just eat less for weight loss than eat more and exercise more.
-It’s more work than needs to be done, why do more and try harder when you can do less and get the same or better results?
-You’ll most likely have a better handle on your appetite, and a consistent appetite when exercise is taken out of the equation.
-It’s also easier to reduce your appetite because you can focus on slowly eating less without the conflict of burning more at the same time.
-It’s hard for the body to burn more and take in less calories at the same time.
+It’s better to just eat less for weight loss than try to burn more and eat less at the same time.
+It’s more work than needs to be done.
+Why do more and try harder when you can do less and get the same or better results?
+You will most likely have a better handle on your appetite (and a consistent appetite) when exercise is taken out of the equation.
+It’s also easier to reduce your appetite when not exercising because you can put more focus on slowly eating less, without the conflict of trying to stabilize your appetite after a workout.
+It’s also hard for the body to burn more daily and take in fewer calories at the same time.

 2. Makes Losing Weight an Easier Task

-Along with benefit #1 it also makes losing weight an easier task.
-When you only have to do one thing to lose weight (eating less), it makes it easier to do mentally and physically.
-Working out is also hard, and a challenge for a lot of people.
-Sometimes the challenge begins with just finding time to do it, and to consistently do it.
-Being able to focus on eating less and having a better chance to eat less is all you really need to lose weight.
-People do lose weight by working out, but you want to do something that is easy to keep up and doesn’t get in to way of the main way to lose weight, which is to consume less.
-For most people, not working out at all is the solution.
+Along with benefit #1, not exercising makes losing weight an easier task.
+When you only have to do one thing to lose weight (eat less), it makes losing weight easier to do mentally and physically.
+Working out is hard and a challenge for a lot of people.
+Sometimes the challenge begins with just finding time to do it and to be consistent at it.
+Only focusing on eating less gives you a better chance to eat less.
+That is also all you really need to do to lose weight.
+People can lose some additional weight by working out, but it's better to do something consistently that is easy to maintain long-term.

 3. Prevents Body Injuries Over Time

-Benefit #3 is that not exercising prevents body injuries over time.
+Not exercising prevents body injuries over time.
 Exercising does strengthen your bones and muscles, but it’s really tough on joints and ligaments over time.
-Sports injuries can be even worse, just look up how many injuries are on a typical profession sports team a season and you’ll be amazed.
-Long term a lot of athletes, and others who workout on an almost daily basis see the effects latter in life, with their knees and joints especially.
-I think this is because the body is not meant for repetitive motions and lifting heavy weights on a regular basis.
-The use of exercise machines, and equipment can provide even higher injury rates if not used correctly.
+Sports injuries can be even worse; just look up how many injuries there are on a typical professional sports team in a season, and you’ll be amazed.
+Long-term, a lot of athletes and others who work out on an almost daily basis see the effects later in life, with their knees and joints especially.
+Repetitive motions, straining body movements, and improper lifting of heavy weights on a regular basis is hard on the body.
+The use of exercise machines and equipment can provide even higher injury rates if not used correctly.